 - (slight male AR) "Aunt Jennie's Tonic", 1971.

 Recipe book of murdered mystic includes potions to "make men into boys and boys into men."
 Subtle AR when the protagonist attempts to whip up a batch of the former - (TBTC)

-- (old aged disguised, ARed to young adult) Medieval literary theme.
-Examples:
+- (old aged TFed disguised, rejuvenated to young adult) Medieval tales.
+See entry in legends

 - (FF, coming of age) text